PaulaRamiro/Mutation_accumulation/Experimental_data_analysis/Experimental_data_analysis.md

 ```
+## Variant calling

 Variant calling was conducted using *Breseq* v0.36.1 (https://github.com/barricklab/breseq).
-Each assembly was mapped to the reference genome, which corresponds to the ancestral strain from day 0 of evolution.
+Each assembly was mapped to the reference genome, corresponding to the ancestral strain from day 0 of evolution.

 ```diff
 + # bash #